+New Vegan Shepherd's Pie (Gardener's Pie) 🌱 A deliciously elevated plant-based version of a classic comfort dish.
 Filled with mushrooms, lentils, onions, carrots & peas in a rich gravy and topped with mashed potatoes and cauliflower.
-Who wouldn’t love to dig into this? 🥕
+Hearty and so satisfying!

 What is Shepherd's Pie?